microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/place-get.md

 # Get place

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]
+Get the properties and relationships of a [place](../resources/place.md) object.
 The place object can be one of the following types:

-* A room which includes rich properties such as an email address for the room, and accessibility, capacity, and device support.
+* A [room](../resources/room.md) which includes rich properties such as an email address for the room, and accessibility, capacity, and device support.
 (Please add link to room.md.)
-* A roomList which includes an email address for the room list, and a navigation property to get the collection of room instances in the room list.
-(Please add links to roomlist.md and room.md.)
+* A roomList which includes an email address for the room list, and a navigation property to get the collection of [room](../resources/room.md) instances in the [room list](../resources/roomlist.md).
 Both room and roomList are derived from the [place](../resources/place.md) object.

 ## Permissions